 Dr. Michael Collins began his tenure at Georgetown University in August, 1981, as Dean of the School for Summer and Continuing Education.
 As Dean, Dr. Collins was responsible for administering the graduate and undergraduate courses offered each summer at Georgetown and at locations abroad.
 He also oversaw a variety of continuing education courses and programs throughout the year, including the graduate and undergraduate degree programs in liberal studies, the Alumni College, and a variety of non-credit courses and certificate programs for the personal and professional development of adults.
 He was also responsible for the various academic and residential programs at Villa Le Balze, Georgetown's study center in Fiesole, Italy, and, for several years, the Office of International Programs.

-Dr. Collins was awarded the Edmund J. Bunn Award for Outstanding Teaching at Georgetown in 2007.
+Dr. Collins was awarded the Edmund J. Bunn Award for Outstanding Teaching at Georgetown in 2007 and was nominated for the College Dean’s Teaching Award in 2008.

 Dr. Ibrahim Al-Marashi